1. Prevention and Avoidance

 The following actions can be taken to avoid or minimize the risk from this threat.

-1.1 User behaviour and precautions
+1.1 User behavior and precautions

 Only visit and download software from trusted websites.